HOGENT-frontendweb/frontendweb-budget/README.md

 - Start the app using `pnpm dev`.
 It runs on <http://localhost:5137> by default.

+### Testing

+- Start the cypress tests using `pnpm test`.Make sure the website is running on <http://localhost:5137>, and the backend database is seeded.

 ### Production

 - Build the app using `pnpm build`.
 This will generate a `dist` folder with the compiled files.